santino79/assemble-eleventy-excellent/src/posts/there-and-back-again-data-career-journey.md

 Is that even an option?
 And, if so, what would the pitfalls and ramifications be to the world you've created for yourself?

 You're about to hear from someone who knows i.e. me.
 I did it.
 It's been over four years since I made the full-time leap back into the wicked world of ICs.

-And it's time to talk about it.
+And, now, it's time to talk about it.

-Pure and unvarnished.
-Warts and all.

-Brace yourselves, it's Real Talk time.

 ## Why would you do it?